 Taste the hummus and adjust for salt as needed.
 You may need more depending on whether or not you started with canned beans, and sometimes after the hummus sits in the fridge, it needs another sprinkle of salt.
-I don’t include garlic here because it has a strong flavor that your toddler may not enjoy, but add in a clove if you’d like.

-- 1 cup grated carrot
+- 1 cup grated or shredded carrot

-- 1 14.5 ounce can chickpeas (drained and rinsed)
+- 1 14.5 ounce can chickpeas, drained and rinsed

-- 3 tablespoons tahini (or plain Greek yogurt if there’s a nut-allergy)
+- 3 tablespoons tahini

 - Juice of 1/2 lemon